 |– His elemental skill cooldown is too long.|

-The unique stat that he gets from ascension is the Hydro damage bonus.
+Tartaglia’s ascension stat is Hydro damage percentage, which increases with each ascension phase.
 This means that taking advantage of reactions and focusing on elemental damage will play a huge part in maximizing his damage potential.

-These are the total materials needed to reach the max ascension level for Childe.
-They can be acquired from Oceanid, Stormterror, Childe (weekly boss), and Fatui enemies.
+Below are the lists of all Tartaglia materials needed for each ascension level.
+The elemental gems can be obtained as a reward from defeating normal bosses such as Hydro Hypostasis, Primo Geovishap, Oceanid and weekly bosses such as Azhdaha, Dvalin, and Childe.
 As for Starconch, it can be collected on the beaches of Liyue or frigid coastlines of Dragonspine.

-These are the lists of total talent materials for Childe.
+These are the lists of total talent level up materials for Childe.
 The Freedom books are available every Monday, Thursday, and Sunday in Forsaken Rift located between Springvale and Dragonspine in Mondstadt.

 There hasn’t been any one other character in the game as unique as Childe.
 Not only a relentless damage dealer but also an excellent teammate and one of the coolest things about Childe is his playstyle and even though his weapon of choice is a bow, his elemental skill completely changes the way you play him.